NIURoverTeam/Docs/Guides/Installing-an-X-Server.md

 to install an X-server manually.

 ### If using Windows
-First, install VcXsrv from [here](https://sourceforge.net/projects/vcxsrv/).
+For Windows users, first install VcXsrv from [here](https://sourceforge.net/projects/vcxsrv/).
 Once it's done installing, launch it (it's named XLaunch) and use all the default parameters in the configuration dialog, except for the following modifications: uncheck "Native opengl," and check "Disable access control."
 You'll have to do this every time you want to use graphical